MicroBlocksCN/smallvm/README.md

 ### How do I get set up? ###

 I have been developing on Mac OS using the GCC ARM compiler and an mbed LPC1768 board.

 I installed the ARM tools using:

 brew tap PX4/homebrew-px4
 brew update
 brew install gcc-arm-none-eabi

+This might also work:

+brew cask install gcc-arm-embedded

 It is also possible to develop using mbed's online compiler.
 In fact, this project started out that way and was exported to the GCC ARM toolchain.